KonovDS/ddmrp_calculator/README.md

 # DDMRP Calculator for CML JCB

 > **Note:** This is the public, open-source portion of the project.
-The private repository contains proprietary client data and internal configuration that cannot be shared.
+The private repository contains proprietary client data, internal configuration and final version of the tool that cannot be shared.

 A web application implementing a [Demand-Driven MRP](https://ddmrp.com/) restock strategy for an authorized heavy machinery distributor and service provider.